Finite quotients of abelian varieties with a Calabi-Yau resolution: Junior elements and pointwise stabilizers in codimension 6

-The group $\pstab(W)$ contains $g^2$, which has order $3$.
-Note that $g^2$ commutes with all elements of $\pstab{W}$, and thus belongs to any $3$-Sylow subgroup of it, in particular $S_3$.
-Now, the map $h\in S_3\mapsto g^2h^2\in S_3$ sends a junior element of order 3 to a junior element of order 3, and is a fixed-point-free involution.
-Hence, $S_3$ contains an even number of junior elements (of order 3).

-We can also count the number of junior elements in $\pstab(W)$ easily: each of them fixes exactly $2^6-1$ non-zero $2$-torsion points of $B$, and every non-zero $2$-torsion point of $B$ is fixed by exactly $4$ junior elements by Lemma \ref{lem-fdgroup}.
+We now count the number of junior elements of order $3$ in $\pstab(W)$ easily: Each of them fixes exactly $2^6-1$ non-zero $2$-torsion points of $B$, and every non-zero $2$-torsion point of $B$ is fixed by exactly $4$ junior elements by Lemma \ref{lem-fdgroup}.
 Since $B$ has $2^{12}-1$ non-zero $2$-torsion points, the number of junior elements in $\pstab(W)$ is $\frac{(2^{12}-1)\cdot 4}{2^6-1}=260$.

-At last, let $h\in\pstab(W)$ have prime order $p$.
-Suppose by contradiction that $p\ne 2,3$.
-By Lemma \ref{lem-fdgroup}, we have $p=7$, and since $\SL_6(\Q[j])$ has no junior element of order $7$, $1$ is not an eigenvalue of $h$.
+Now, consider an element $h\in\pstab(W)$ of prime order $q$.
+Suppose by contradiction that $q\ne 2,3$.
+By Lemma \ref{lem-fdgroup}, we have $q=7$.
+Since $\SL_6(\Q[j])$ has no junior element of order $7$ and by Proposition \ref{prop-fixor5}, $h$ does not admit $1$ as an eigenvalue.
 Hence, all six eigenvalues of $h$ have order $7$.
-Note that $h$ acts by conjugation on the set of junior elements of $\pstab(W)$, whose cardinal, which we just computed, is not divisible by $7$.
-Hence, $h$ commutes with a junior element $k\in\pstab(W)$, so $hk\in\pstab(W)$ has order $21$, and three eigenvalues of order $7$, three eigenvalues of order $21$.
-By Lemma \ref{lem-blrat}, $\Phi_7\Phi_{21}$ thus divides the characteristic polynomial of $hk\oplus\overline{hk}$, but they have respective degrees $\phi(7)+\phi(21)=18$ and $12$, contradiction!}
+Note that $h$ acts by conjugation on the set of junior elements of $\pstab(W)$, whose cardinal, which we just computed, is $260$, which is not divisible by $7$.
+Hence, $h$ commutes with a junior element $k\in\pstab(W)$, so $hk\in\pstab(W)$ has order $21$, and admits three eigenvalues of order $7$, and three eigenvalues of order $21$.
+By Lemma \ref{lem-blrat}, $\Phi_7\Phi_{21}$ thus divides the characteristic polynomial of $hk\oplus\overline{hk}$, but they have respective degrees $\phi(7)+\phi(21)=18$ and $12$, a contradiction.

+The group $\pstab(W)$ contains the element $g^2$, which has order $3$, yet is not junior.
+Note that $g^2$ commutes with every element of $\pstab{W}$, and thus belongs to any $3$-Sylow subgroup of it.
+Let $S_3$ be a $3$-Sylow subgroup of $\pstab(W)$.
+Now, the group homomorphism $h\in S_3\mapsto g^2h^2\in S_3$ sends any junior element of order 3 to a junior element of order 3, and it is a fixed-point-free involution.
+Hence, $S_3$ contains an even number of junior elements of order 3 (and any junior element contained in a $S_3$ has order a power of $3$, hence exactly $3$ anyways).}

 This result has the following consequence.